Skip to main content

 How networks work (and why it matters)

-Crypto is stored on specific networks (also called blockchains).
+Crypto is stored on specific networks (blockchains).
 Your MoonPay app shows separate wallet cards because each network has its own wallet address.

 • Ethereum assets use the Ethereum network (often labeled ERC-20 for tokens)